Plant Nutrition

 • Roots

-Stomata are typically found more on the lower epidermis to reduce water loss from direct sunlight and heat .
+Lower surface of leafMost plants have more stomata on the lower leaf surface to reduce water loss from direct sunlight while allowing gas exchange.

 • Sunlight